mozmeao/platform-docs/docs/install.md

-# Installing Bedrock {: #install }

-!!! both "Mind the path"
-    This section is written with Bedrock as an example, but applies - with renamed paths - to Springfield, too.

 ## Installation Methods

 There are two primary methods of installing Bedrock and Springfield: Docker and Local.
 Whichever you choose, you'll start by getting the source.